Joel-Milla/html_css_cheetsheet/README.md

 ```bash
 git clone https://github.com/Joel-Milla/web_development_documentation.git
 ```
-After cloning, open the 'index.html' file in a web browser.
+After cloning, open any of the files in the html folder in a web browser.